crawl/crawl/crawl-ref/docs/crawl_manual.rst

 default inscriptions use the following general ideas:

 rXXX
-  signifies a resistance
+  signifies a resistance; e.g. rF+ (a level of fire resistance), rN+++ (three levels of negative energy resistance), rC- (cold vulnerability).

 \+XXX
-  signifies an ability you can evoke via the 'a' command
+  signifies an ability you can evoke via the 'a' command.
+E.g. +Fly (evocable, temporary flight).

 \-XXX
-  signifies a suppressed ability
+  signifies a suppressed ability.
+E.g. -Cast (spellcasting forbidden).

 XX+6
-  means a boost to some numerical stat (similar with XX-2, etc.)
+  means a boost to some numerical stat (similar with XX-2, etc.).

-Here is the full list:

-rC+
-  one level of cold resistance

-rC++
-  two levels of cold resistance

-rC-
-  one level of cold susceptibility

-rF+
-  one level of fire resistance

-rF++
-  two levels of fire resistance

-rF-
-  one level of fire susceptibility

-rN+
-  one level of negative energy resistance (life protection)

-MR++
-  two levels of magical resistance (resistance to hostile enchantments)

-rPois
-  poison resistance

-rElec
-  electricity resistance (insulation)

-AC+3
-  AC (armour class) modifier

-EV+3
-  EV (evasion) modifier

-Str+3
-  strength modifier

-Dex+3
-  dexterity modifier

-Int+3
-  intelligence modifier

-Slay+3
-  accuracy &amp; damage modifier (to melee and ranged combat)
+  E.g. Slay+3 (+3 to accuracy & damage of melee & ranged combat).

-Stealth+
-  stealth boost

-Stealth-
-  stealth penalty

-rCorr
-  resist corrosion

-rMut
-  resist mutation

-\+Fly
-  can evoke for flight (from the 'a'bilities menu)

-\+Inv
-  can evoke for invisibility (from the 'a'bilities menu)

-\+Blink
-  can evoke for blink (from the 'a'bilities menu)

-\+Rage
-  can evoke for berserk (from the 'a'bilities menu)

-\*Rage
-  uncontrolled berserk (may trigger on melee attacks)

-\*Tele
-  random teleportation

-\-Tele
-  prevents teleportation

-\-Cast
-  prevents spellcasting

-Contam
-  causes high magical contamination when unequipped

-Noisy
-  makes noises on hit

-Curse
-  chance of self-cursing when equipped

-Fire
-  rF+, rC-, enhances fire magic

-Ice
-  rC+, rF-, enhances ice magic

-Regen
-  regeneration

-Wiz
-  wizardry

-MP+3
-  magical power modifier

-HP+3
-  hit point modifier

-SInv
-  see invisible

-Clar
-  clarity

-Gourm
-  gourmand

-Spirit
-  guardian spirit

-Inacc
-  inaccuracy (affects all attacks that can miss)
+For more information, examine an item (by selecting it in your (i)nventory); each property of an artefact will be listed and described.